-- Articulates his or her strengths in a team environment or working on a team,
+- Articulates their strengths in a team environment or working on a team.

-- Is able to discuss the role that he or she typically plays on a work team,
+- Is able to discuss the role that they typically play on a work team.

-- Describes a level of comfort how co-workers or bosses view his or her contribution in a teamwork environment,
+- Describes a level of comfort how co-workers or bosses view their contribution in a teamwork environment.

-- Does not say I and me in response to many questions, and
+- Does not say I and me in response to many questions.

 - When describing past approaches, problem-solving, achievements, endeavors, and projects, in response to other interview questions, includes forming a team or teamwork solutions as viable options.